jmcnatt/home-assistant/README.md

 The `input_button` entities are also exposed to Google Assistant.
 They can then be used in custom routines to be called by a voice command to the Google Assistant.  `input_button` entities from Home Assistant appear as scenes to Google Assistant.

 ![Custom routine to call the input_button as a scene with the Google Assistant](./docs/images/remote_google_assistant.png)

+### Template
+Multiple types of sensors are made available using the template integration.
+In this configuraiton, multiple files are used to logically separate the template sensors based on their purpose.
+This is accomplished using Home Assistant's [ability to split configurations](https://www.home-assistant.io/docs/configuration/splitting_configuration/#advanced-usage).

+- [calendars.yaml](./templates/calendars.yaml) Important recurring dates are stored in Local Calendar events and sensors are created to represent the number of days until that particular event.
+Previously this was accomplished using [Garbage Collection](https://github.com/bruxy70/Garbage-Collection) by @bruxy70.